sangeethadhanasekar/sangeethadhanasekar/README.md

 👋 Hola!, I’m Sangeetha
-- 💻 Newbie dev exploring Python, Java & C
+- 💻 Newbie dev exploring Python
 - 🧩 Breaking stuff just to see how it works
 - 🔍 Trying to decode where I belong in the tech universe
 <!---